ActiveMargins/DCouttsWeb/content/top/portfolio.md

 [GitHub Repo](https://github.com/ActiveMargins/stRatstat) || [shinyapps.io version](https://activemargins.shinyapps.io/stRat_stat/) || [CSPG 2020 Talk](https://www.youtube.com/watch?v=4cbkrBNZ2o4&ab_channel=CptCatastrophe)

 Graphic logs (i.e., drawn core logs or measured sections) are one of the most commonly used tools to illustrate geologic heterogenity of sedimentary deposits.
 Although they are very common, they are rarely leveraged for more than visual analysis and description.
 This project set out to develop an open-source GUI-based software that allows users to digitize then summarize these data for use in exploratory data analysis or modeling.
-This project required:
- - Domain expertise - sedimentary geology and the requirements/desires of subsurface geological datasets.
- - Knowledge of tidy data framework - used to created powerful export files.
- - Advanced R knowledge, RShiny - advanced work with manipulable plots and user-generated user interfaces.

 ![alt="stRat stat workflow" ](/img/portfolio/stRatstat_workflow.png)